gbarillot/rails-vue-demo-app/README.md

 A lot of things has been updated/rewrote for this version, notably:

 - Webpacker is now replaced by Vite
+- Vue app in using Composition API
+- Vuex is now replaced by Pinia to handle state management
 - No longer depends on JQuery for API calls (replaced by Axios)
-- Vuex is now replaced by Pinia to handle state management

 Nonetheless, a lot of opinions and conventions from the previous version remain valid, you may have a look at the original blog post for details (https://guillaume.barillot.me/2017/12/02/how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack/).